- Ploidy is the number of sets of homologous chromosomes in an organism.

 It may take some time to digest all of this, but with an understanding of potato ploidy and EBN, you can maximize seed production in relatively simple crosses between different levels of S. tuberosum or plan complex crosses between multiple wild species to bridge genes into the domesticated potato.

-Anywhere that I have described a cross as impossible, that is probably not really true.
+Anywhere that I have described a cross as impossible, that is not really true.
 Rather, that cross has a very low probability of success.
 There are circumstances under which almost every cross can work, sometimes yielding very odd results.
 It is true that triploids are a very unusual result for crosses between domesticated potato species, but it is also true that they sometimes occur.
 It only requires an unusual mutation or a failure of a key stage of meiosis for the supposedly impossible to occur.
+I have discussed some examples of known mechanisms for unusual compatibilities, but there are probably many more that we don’t know about.
 Because of the low probability, no professional would conceive a breeding program that relies upon such events, but that doesn’t mean that you won’t encounter one by accident or even that a dedicated amateur won’t achieve success by making non-viable crosses until one proves to be viable.
 In short, let this information guide you when you wish to make the most efficient use of your time, but don’t let it stop you if you are determined to achieve something unusual.
 The probability may be low, but it probably isn’t zero.

 Now that you know how you can use potato ploidy to your benefit, all that you need to do is to determine the ploidies of the varieties that you are working with.
 In most cases, this is pretty easy.
 In others, it might take some work.
 If you are working with common commercial potatoes in North America or Europe, they are almost certainly tetraploid.
 On the other hand, if you are working with experimental or seed-grown potatoes or you have made crosses that have unpredictable outcomes, you might need to investigate further.
 There are three reasonably reliable ways to determine ploidy, least to most reliable, but also easiest to hardest: 1.
 Morphological evaluation, 2.
 Guard cell counting, 3.
 Chromosome counting.